JorelAli/CommandAPI/docssrc/src/argument_locations.md

 **Non-integer positions remain as normal**

-If you use the the following location using this location argument in a command:
+If you use the following location using this location argument in a command:

 ```text
 10.2 20.2 30.2